 Not all banks offer high-yield savings accounts, so you might need to look around a little bit.
 Here are three places to start your search for the best high-yield savings account:

 - Your current bank: If you have a checking account or other accounts with a bank already, inquire about opening a high-yield savings accounts.
 Sometimes a bank will aggregate your account balances to meet minimum balance requirements or interest rates.
 Plus, it might be easier to have all of your accounts in one place.

 - Online banks: Because a virtual bank has lower expenses than its brick-and-mortar counterpart, you will often find a higher interest rate on an online savings account.
-Goldman Sachs online bank was paying 1.20% APY, and Ally Bank offered 1.15% APY as of Aug.
-7, 2017, compared to Bank of America’s highest rate, a money market savings rate of 0.06%.
+Goldman Sachs online bank was paying 1.60% APY, and Ally Bank offers 1.50% APY, compared to Bank of America’s highest rate, a five-year CD with 0.75% APY.

 2. Understand the Terms

 Because high-yield savings accounts pay a higher rate of interest than a standard savings account, they sometimes have more restrictive terms and conditions.
 Make sure you understand any possible fees or requirements before you choose.